Caribbean Stud Poker

 Optimal strategy for Caribbean Stud Poker is complex and difficult to apply without using a calculator tool to deduce the correct decision.
 When applied, fully optimal strategy results in a House Edge of 2.56%.
 A simplified strategy would see the player Call with any hand of AKJ83 or stronger.
 While not entirely optimal this will result in a House Edge within 0.1% of the optimal strategy.
 To save time the hands that are worth checking are any AK high hand.

-The Pogg provides a comprehensive guide to Caribbean Stud Poker rules, variants and strategies.
+The Pogg provided a comprehensive guide to Caribbean Stud Poker rules, variants and strategies (archive copy).

 The Caribbean Stud Poker page of beatingbonuses.com has a good summary of strategy and how it varies according to the payouts offered.